TIM TALKS TRAVEL

 - Speaking at the 2012 APEC Summit in Russia and hearing from Hillary Clinton, President Putin (among others), and meeting with New Zealand Prime Minister John Key just prior to his meeting with the Russian President.
 I was the only person to approach and chat with Russia’s bodyguard-surrounded Minister of Energy – where I gave him a New Zealand candle (the last corporate gift I had left with me), and received back a gold coin, commemorating the new gas pipeline to Vladivostok.

 - Being invited to sit in the Presidential Box at the Davis Cup quarter-final in Belgrade, to watch my tennis hero Novak Djoković represent Serbia.
-I ended up in a paparazzi photo in a Serbian newspaper alongside other (more recognisable) faces in the crowd.
+I ended up in a paparazzi photo in a Serbian newspaper alongside other (more recognisable) faces in the box.

 - Visiting Myanmar in 2016 with other business leaders from South-east Asia, and seeing first-hand the rapid changes in business, infrastructure, and tourism that are occurring there.